numpy/numpy-tutorials/content/tutorial-nlp-from-scratch.md

 speakers = speech_df['speaker'].to_numpy()
 ```

-We will load the `GloVe` embeddings file to build a dictionary mapping each word and word embedding.
-This will act as a cache for when we have to replace each word with its respective word embedding.
+You will now load the `GloVe` embeddings file to build a dictionary mapping each word and word embedding.
+This will act as a cache for when you need to replace each word with its respective word embedding.

 ```{code-cell} ipython3
 emb_matrix = textproc.loadGloveModel(emb_path)